Connect with us

 Rural water associations, he added, are especially handicapped because they serve such small populations, and their board has to be comprised of members from the community.

-Overall, Showalter-Otts expressed the need for more testing, whether it's for or for agricultural-related contaminants such as nitrogen and phosphorus.
+Overall, Showalter-Otts expressed the need for more testing, whether it’s for lead or for agricultural-related contaminants such as nitrogen and phosphorus.
 When asked about the hundreds of millions of dollars coming to Mississippi through federal legislation, she said she hopes the state will value water systems with its spending.

 “I think it’s important that water be considered part of our infrastructure,” she said.
 “Infrastructure is more than roads and bridges, it’s also our water, wastewater and drinking water, how we move water around in our communities.”